ibm-cloud-docs/containers/cs_users.md

 {:download: .download}

 # Assigning cluster access
 {: #users}

 As a cluster administrator, you can define access policies for your Kubernetes cluster to create different levels of access for different users.
-For example, you can authorize certain users to work with cluster resources while others can only deploy containers.
+For example, you can authorize certain users to work with cluster resources while others can deploy containers only.
 {: shortdesc}

 ## Planning for access requests
 {: #planning_access}

-As a cluster administrator, it might be difficult to keep track of access requests.
+As a cluster administrator, it might be difficult to track access requests.
 Establishing a pattern of communication for access requests is essential to maintaining the security of your cluster.
 {: shortdesc}

-To ensure that the right people have the right access, be very clear with those that have access to the cluster on your policies for requesting access, or getting help with common tasks.
+To ensure that the right people have the right access, be clear about your policies for requesting access, or getting help with common tasks.

 You might already have a method that works for your team, and that's great!
 If you're looking for a place to start, consider trying one of the following methods.